ssmlkl/MnTTS2/README.md

 2. Standardize mel spectrogram based on computed statistics

 Please note that you will also need to check the mntts process(/home/anaconda3/envs/mntts2/lib/python3.8/site-packages/tensorflow_tts/processor/mntts.py) before you start.
 Since tacotron2 needs to read mntts2/spk_spkID/train.txt and fastspeech2 needs to read mntts2/train.txt.
 Here is an example modification:
-Before starting tacotron work, you need modify mntts.py to look like the following code block:
+Before starting tacotron work, you need modify mntts.py to look like the following code block.
 ```
     positions = {
         "wave_file": 0,